tisem-digital-marketing/2021-smwa/docs/index.md

     **Zoom link for both sessions**: https://tilburguniversity.zoom.us/s/91547015125

-    **Discussion session 1** - Tuesday, May 11 at 12.45.
+    **Discussion session 1** - Thursday, May 20 at 12.45.
 Hosted by Lachlan.

-    * Text Analytics Tools -- An Introduction
+    * Text Analytics Tools -- Sentiment and Topic Models

-    **Discussion session 2** - Wednesday, May 12 at 12.45.
+    **Discussion session 2** - Friday, May 21 at 8.45.
 Hosted by Hendrik.

-    * Difference in Differences example from Lab 3
+    * Review of Lab 4

 :fontawesome-solid-exclamation-circle: [Course Syllabus](assets/syllabus.pdf)